- Title

 - Curatorial Notes

-Our Lady of Guadalupe is one of the most reproduced images of the Christian world.
-This copy by Antonio and Manuel de Arellano depicts the Virgin surrounded by four vignettes, which narrate her appearances to the Indian Juan Diego in 1531 and the unveiling of her miraculous image imprinted on his cloak.
+Our Lady of Guadalupe is one of the most reproduced images in the Christian world.
+This rendition by Antonio de Arellano and his son Manuel de Arellano depicts the Virgin surrounded by four vignettes that narrate her appearances to the Indigenous commoner Juan Diego in 1531 at the Hill of Tepeyac, north of Mexico City.
+The scenes culminate in the miracle that imprinted her image on his cloak, which he unfolds before Bishop Juan de Zumárraga (r.
+1528–47) as proof.
+According to tradition, the icon imprinted on Juan Diego’s cloak is the one venerated today at the Basilica of Guadalupe in Mexico City.

-To meet increasing demand for reputable copies, the Mexican artist Juan Correa (c.
-1645–1716) produced a waxed-paper template that enabled painters to accurately reproduce the design.
-This accounts for the comparable dimensions of some copies, despite variations of style and details.
-The Arellanos added the inscription “touched to the original” (tocada a la original) to emphasize that their copy was endowed with the power of the true relic.
+To meet increasing demand for reputable copies of the Virgin’s titular image, the Mexican artist Juan Correa (c.
+1645–1716) produced a waxed-paper template after the original image that enabled painters to accurately reproduce the design.
+This accounts for the similar dimensions of some paintings (see M.2014.91) despite variations of style and details.
+The Arellanos added the inscription tocada a la original (“touched to the original”) on the lower edge to emphasize that their copy was endowed with the power of the original relic.

 - Provenance